Van953411174/CyberSecVault/Nessus.md

 [^1]:Its worth noting that all of the settings allow for a *Custom* option that drastically expands the settings available outside of the quick options.
 Example: Advanced -> Custom allows for filepath exclusion, debug settings, max and min connections, etc.

+## Closing Nessus
+The service must be manually shutdown if you do not want it continuing to run in the background.
+This can be accomplished with:
+`sudo systemctl stop nessusd.service`